uklewis124/uklewis124/README.md

 ### About Me

 I am a passionate software developer and UI designer with a strong background in building and designing web applications.
-I have experience working with a variety of programming languages, frameworks, and tools, including JavaScript, React, Node.js, and GitHub.
+I have experience working with a variety of programming languages, frameworks, and tools, including Python, HTML, CSS, and GitHub.

 In my free time, I enjoy learning new technologies, contributing to open source projects, and creating beautiful and intuitive user interfaces.
 I am always looking for new and exciting projects to work on, so feel free to reach out to me if you have any ideas!

 ### Skills

-- Software Development: JavaScript, React, Node.js, GitHub
+- Software Development: Python, GitHub
-- UI Design: Figma, Sketch, Adobe XD
+- UI Design: Canva, Photoshop
 - Other: HTML, CSS, Git, Agile Development

 ### Projects